How to Fix a Slow Mac

 Delete duplicate files Mac with Duplicate Sweeper

-The files you choose to delete will be moved to your Mac's Trash Can / Bin.
-Open the Trash Can to double-check that you'd like to remove those files.
-You can then empty the Trash Can to permanently delete those files and reclaim your storage space.
+The files you choose to delete will be moved to your Mac's Trash Can / Bin in case you change your mind.
+You can empty the Trash to permanently delete those files and reclaim your storage space.

 Since your Mac has limited resources, running too many tasks at once can cause slowdowns.
 If the CPU or Memory usage in Activity Monitor shows 90-100%, your Mac is likely overloaded and struggling to keep up.